icicel/ahn/README.md

 ### Noun suffixes

 The main two noun suffixes in English are the possessive suffix (-'s) and the plural suffix (-s).
-When used on proper nouns, they are translated into '-o' and '-a' respectively.
+When used on proper nouns, they are translated into '-a' and '-o' respectively.
-- Adam's steak - Adamo oı́̈h
+- Adam's steak - Adama oı́̈h
-- Several Volkswagens - Óĺëw Volkswagena
+- Several Volkswagens - Óĺëw Volkswageno
-- The Johnsons' opinions - Iś̂ Johnsonao'k̀à̂̍o
+- The Johnsons' opinions - Iś̂ Johnsonoa'k̀à̂̍o

 The contraction of 'has' also counts as a possessive suffix.
-- Evelyn's gone away - Evelyno d̂á̈'p̈̄
+- Evelyn's gone away - Evelyna d̂á̈'p̈̄

 Should the proper noun end in a vowel, that vowel is replaced with the new suffix vowel(s).
 If it ends in several vowels, they're all replaced.
-- My collection of Ferraris - R̄ t̂ú̧tȷ̀̂â'm Ferrara
+- My collection of Ferraris - R̄ t̂ú̧tȷ̀̂â'm Ferraro
-- Da Vinci's Mona Lisa - Da Vinco Mona Lisa
+- Da Vinci's Mona Lisa - Da Vinca Mona Lisa
-- Many Colombias' worth of gold - R̈ā Colombao p̂eıŝ'm d̂un
+- Many Colombias' worth of gold - R̈ā Colomboa p̂eıŝ'm d̂un

 Sometimes the proper noun and its suffixed form are identical.
-To distinguish in these cases, the vowel is dropped.
+To distinguish in these cases, the alternative suffix '-e' is used instead.
-- It's Blorbo's fault - 'J͛̀o Blorb m̈̃wı
+- It's Canada's fault - 'J͛̀o Canade m̈̃wı

 For the sake of legibility, the ending vowel should not be replaced in short names.
-- Xi's bargain - Xio g̈ed̈̀a
+- Xi's bargain - Xia g̈ed̈̀a
-- The Laos' attack - Iś̈ Laoao'ı̧̈th

 ### Dropping the article